Why Game Programming?

 Why Game Programming at Champlain?

 Champlain's reputation for producing high-caliber industry professionals is substantiated by the extraordinary success of its graduates.
-Champlain alumni have worked as game engineers at:
+Champlain alumni have worked at many diverse game companies including:

 Champlain Game Programming Graduates Are Ready.

 In addition to the extensive career-focused programs and support offered College-wide, each of Champlain's career-focused majors features learning opportunities and programs that help our students create highly marketable résumés.
 Highlights include:

 - All members of the Game Programming faculty are professionals in their field, which is an essential factor in our students getting the most cutting-edge education in the field possible.

 - The Game Programming major is an intense and challenging degree built on a foundation of math, programming skills and software engineering practices.
 With this base, students then explore the sub-systems that add graphics, physics, and artificial intelligence into modern game engines.

 - Students take this technical expertise and collaborate in the Champlain Game Studio with artists, animators and designers to craft solutions to subsequently larger and more complex games.